 E. Finally, it is possible to produce a master-slave flip flop that has both clocked and asynchronous inputs.
-(This time we will use SR inputs rather than a D input based on NAND gates in anticipation of where we will go next.)
+(This time we will use SR inputs rather than a D input based on NAND gates in anticipation of where we will go next.
+A D Flip flop would be similar but with an inverter between the S and R inputs)

-- 1. This is basically a master-slave SR flip flop of the sort we have just been looking at, but with all the gates shown explicitly.
-The S and R inputs are synchronous they only affect the state of the flip-flop on a clock. - 2.
-What is new is the (active-low) inputs labelled Preset' and Clear'.
-These are asynchronous their effect happens immediately, without regard to the clock. - a) A low on Preset' forces the flip-flop into the 1 state, regardless of what state it is currently in. - b) A low on Clear' forces it into the zero state, regardless of what state it is currently in. - c) (Simultaneous lows on both of these inputs are disallowed) - 3.
+1. This is basically a master-slave SR flip flop of the sort we have just been looking at, but with all the gates shown explicitly.
+The S and R inputs are synchronous - they only affect the state of the flip-flop on a clock.

+- 2. What is new is the (active-low) inputs labelled Preset' and Clear'.
+These are asynchronous - their effect happens immediately, without regard to the clock. - a) A low on Preset' forces the flip-flop into the 1 state, regardless of what state it is currently in. - b) A low on Clear' forces it into the zero state, regardless of what state it is currently in. - c) (Simultaneous lows on both of these inputs are disallowed) - 3.
 DEMONSTRATION file Master Slave D Flip-Flop with Preset+Clear.
 (Note: In the demonstration, preset and clear are wired to buttons via an inverter, so that pushing the button results in a low on the input.) - 4.
 This circuit has the following symbol:

 (Note the symbols for preset and clear.
-"Bubbles" are used on these because they are active low.)
+"Bubbles" are used on these because they are active low.
+A D version would have a similar symbol, but with a single D input instead of S and R)

 - F. Summary: we have considered four basic types of sequential circuit. - 1.
 An ASYNCHRONOUS latch-flop changes state immediately when its input(s) change. - 2.
 A SYNCHRONOUS latch changes state when a clock signal calls for a change.
-This means that multiple latches can have their state changes synchronized hence the name.
+This means that multiple latches can have their state changes synchronized - hence the name.
 But this still allows for the possibility that multiple state changes might occur on a single clock.